Yonohi/P12_planat_loic/README.md

 http://127.0.0.1:8000/admin/
 ```
 ***
-## Information about database
-***
 ## Conclusion
-It was interesting to learn how to use Django REST Framework and to improve my knowledge about security.
+Very interesting project, create groups and allow permissions by the admin zone was fun.
+I learnt more about Django Rest and how to use specific database.
 ***
 ## Author
 Loïc Planat